Loading, please wait...

 Airline cabin pressure and atmosphere

-Research has shown that changes in altitudes and cabin pressure associated with air travel can contribute to some of the symptoms of jet-lag.
+Research has shown that changes in altitudes and cabin pressure associated with air travel can contribute to some of the symptoms of jet lag.
 This is often irrespective of whether one travels across different time zones or not.
-Additionally, dehydration on during flights is common as planes have low levels of humidity and this can be a big contributing factor to the symptoms of jet-lag.Risk factors
+Additionally, dehydration during flights is common as planes have low levels of humidity and this can be a big contributing factor to the symptoms of jet lag.

 - Flying towards the east - It may be somehow hard to fly toward the east as compared to flying towards the west.
 This is because, as you fly towards the east, you effectively "lose" time while flying towards the west causes you to "gain" time.

-- Flying frequently - People who travel frequently, like business travelers, pilots and flight attendants are of course at higher risk of experiencing jet-lag.
+- Flying frequently - People who travel frequently, like business travellers, pilots and flight attendants are of course at higher risk of experiencing jet lag.

 Jet-lag has varying signs and symptoms.
 You might experience only one or many symptoms at a particular time.
 Some of the common associated symptoms include: